High-Quality Spatial Reconstruction and Orthoimage Generation Using Efficient 2D Gaussian Splatting: Experiment

 \section{Experiment}

-In this section, we present evaluations of our TDOM generation method, including both qualitative and quantitative comparisons with some state-of-the-art commercial software.
-Furthermore, our depth maps have also been evaluated.
+In this section, we evaluate our TDOM generation method through both qualitative and quantitative comparisons with state-of-the-art commercial software and TOrtho-Gaussian.
+We also assess the quality of the generated depth maps.